-America is one of the richest countries in the world, and we have huge household budgets to prove it.
+America is one of the richest countries in the world.
+We have huge household budgets to prove it.
 Let's look at the average household budget in America to explain how good of a life we are living.

 According to the latest data by the Bureau of Labor Statistics, the average household budget is $60,060 for 2017, a 4.8% increase from 2016 levels.
 Surely the average household budget in 2021-2022 is even larger once the data comes out.

-We can estimate the average household budget is even higher in 2020 due to inflation and our insatiable appetite for consumer.
+We can estimate the average household budget is even higher in 2021 due to inflation and our insatiable appetite for consumer.
 After all, it takes $3 million to be a real millionaire today.
 We are making more and spending more as we come out of the global pandemic.

 Eight of the 10 largest components of household spending increased during 2017.
 The 12.2% rise in education spending was the largest percentage increase among all major components, followed by a 10% rise in entertainment.